Algebraic Cuntz-Krieger algebras: Preliminaries

+Let $A$ be an $R$-algebra with a Cuntz-Krieger $E$-family, thus by the Universal Homomorphism Property of $L_R(E)$, there is a unique $R$-algebra homomorphism from $L_R(E)$ to $A$ mapping the generators of $L_R(E)$ to their appropriate counterparts in $A$.
+We will refer to this property as the Universal Homomorphism Property of $L_R(E)$.

 \begin{definition} {\rm Let $E$ be a finite graph with no sinks and no sources and $R$ a commutative ring with unit.
-A Leavitt path algebra $L_R(E)$ is called algebraic Cuntz-Krieger algebra, which is denoted by $\mathcal{CK}_R(E)$. } \end{definition}
+The Leavitt path algebra $L_R(E)$ is called algebraic Cuntz-Krieger algebra, which is denoted by $\mathcal{CK}_R(E)$. } \end{definition}